 It is not surprising that we make most of our decisions based on emotions.
-On occasion we use logic but that is just not how human nature works.
-When developing a digital marketing strategy, we can use this to our advantage by crafting messages that empathizes with your target audience’s state of mind and encouraging them to make decisions to take action based on emotion.
+On occasion, we use logic, but that is just not how human nature works.
+When developing a digital marketing strategy, we can use this to our advantage by crafting messages that empathize with your target audience’s state of mind and encouraging them to make decisions to take action based on emotion.
 Using empathy to address that emotion makes the message even more powerful.
 I’ve broken down how to gather the information you need to craft a message that will win over your target audience and make them into customers.

 Even a company like Amazon has areas you can exploit.
-For example, if you have a physical location where a customer can touch, try and take home all in one visit, you have an advantage over Amazon.
-Think about this, Best Buy is still doing well even with an Amazon dominated market.
+For example, if you have a physical location where a customer can touch, try, and take home all in one visit, you have an advantage over Amazon.
+Think about this, Best Buy is still doing well, even with an Amazon dominated market.
 You can do the same.

 The big box stores sell bikes.
 You can go in, get it off the shelf, wheel it through the store, pay for it with some milk and Pop-Tarts, and shove it into the back of your car to bring it home.
 There is so much that you can do to deliver a better shopping experience.
 The same goes for a service business.
 You can do things differently and perhaps more effectively.
-Take for example, a divorce attorney?
+Take, for example, a divorce attorney?